ipfs/js-ipfs/SPEC/FILES.md

 `options` is an optional object argument that might include the following keys:

-- cid-version (integer, default 0): the CID version to use when storing the data (storage keys are based on the CID, including it's version)
+- cidVersion (integer, default 0): the CID version to use when storing the data (storage keys are based on the CID, including its version)
 - progress (function): a function that will be called with the byte length of chunks as a file is added to ipfs.
 - hashAlg || hash (string): multihash hashing algorithm to use. (default: `sha2-256`) [The list of all possible values]( https://github.com/multiformats/js-multihash/blob/master/src/constants.js#L5-L343)
 - wrapWithDirectory (boolean): adds a wrapping node around the content